Skip to main content

 They also break down this cool interactive feature by love song type:

-Anyway, in my class, I just ask my students to wonder about the data.
+In my class, I ask my students to wonder about the data.
 Why are Heartache songs so popular right now?
 Do they think that reflects the mood of the nation or pop culture trends?
 Are Brittany and Christina responsible for the sexual confidence surge of the early 2000s?
-What is it about modern times that has popularized the "It's Complicated" song?
+What is it about modern times that has made the "It's Complicated" song popular?

 Is this the most rigorous, science-y discussion board topic?
 No. Does it show, painlessly, how researchers can find archival data, code that data, read a data viz, and use it to contemplate trends in art and pop culture?
 Can students speculate on how trends in art are influenced by trends in culture?
 I believe it does.